jipadilla7/Backpropagation-eafit/README.md

 ---

 ## How to Use This Repository
-1. **Explore**: Begin by reviewing the detailed explanations provided in each section.
+1. **Explore**: Review the detailed explanations in each section.
-2. **Implement**: Follow provided instructions and use example inputs to practice forward and backward propagation.
+2. **Implement**: Follow the instructions and use example inputs to practice forward and backward propagation.
 3. **Analyze**: Engage with mathematical questions to deepen your understanding of neural network dynamics.
-4. **Optimize**: Apply gradient descent techniques demonstrated here to enhance network training and performance.
+4. **Optimize**: Apply the gradient descent techniques demonstrated here to enhance network training and performance.

 ---